These four core masculine virtues led me from hoping my wife would die in her sleep to creating YouTube videos about marriage together.

 3. Helplessness – believing I was suffering because of what others wouldn’t start or stop doing.

-4. Isolation – trying to live the masculine life without meaningful connection with other men.
+4. Isolation – trying to live a masculine life without meaningful connection with other men.

 These four mindsets were the fundamental force behind all my suffering, and learning to replace them with superior virtues has been the key to my transformation.